journifyio/journify-javascript-sdk/README.md

 * **[PATCH]** \{Pull request title\}

 Once your PR is merged and the CI pipeline is passed, your code will be published to npm.

+# License
+This project is licensed under MIT license.